 In the second of a special four-part series, Forkast.News looks at the growing role of non-fungible tokens in South Korea’s K-pop culture.
-Part 1 examines how NFTs and blockchain technology could redistribute money and power in the music business.
+Part 1 in the series examines how NFTs and blockchain technology could redistribute money and power in the music business, and Part 3 looks at how the NFT platform brings musicians into the crypto world.

 As non-fungible tokens shake up the art scene in Asia, the entertainment industry — especially in South Korea — is sparing no effort to join the NFT world in a move that leverages its huge and loyal fanbase, particularly at a time when K-pop has thrived online amid the Covid-19 pandemic.